-Hawks win McMillan’s debut, top Heat 94-80
+Hawks win McMillan’s debut as interim coach, top Heat 94-80

 TIP-INS

 Hawks: Bogdan Bogdanovic returned after missing 25 games with an avulsion fracture in his right knee.
 He had five points in 16 minutes. … Atlanta had 23 turnovers to Miami’s nine and won anyway.
+“You’re not going to win many games with that amount,” McMillan said.

 Heat: Tyler Herro has a 3-pointer in 32 straight games, tying for the fifth-longest streak in team history.
 He’s one shy of matching Tim Hardaway — who had two separate 33-game streaks. … Robinson is four away from 400 career 3-pointers.
 He’s played 123 games; Young is the fastest to make 400 3s in NBA history, and it took him 159 games.